jeffbass/imagehub/docs/imagehub-details.rst

 The template for **event** messages is::
   node name and view name|information|detected state

+For each **event** message received, the date / time is added and the message is added to the event log using Python's logging module.
+The log files grow to a set size (set by option ``log_max_size``) and then rotate, creating imagehub.log, imagehug.log.1, imagehub.log2, etc.

 Image messages look like this (the image itself is the 2nd part of each message tuple, not shown here)::
   WaterMeter|jpg|moving